bio-raum/FooDMe2/docs/user_doc/installation.md

       --reference_base /path/to/references # (1)!
     ```

-    1. You can define reference_base in your site-spcific profile and omit it in the command-line
+    1. You can define `reference_base` in your site-specific profile and omit it in the command-line

 ## Installing the references